giantswarm/docs/src/content/ui-api/kubectl-gs/faq.md

 ---
 linkTitle: FAQ
-title: Questions and answers on kubectl gs
+title: Questions and answers on kubectl-gs
-description: Frequently asked questions and answers and help for troubleshooting around `kubectl gs`.
+description: Frequently asked questions and answers and help for troubleshooting around `kubectl-gs`.
 weight: 15
 menu:
   main: